Michigan Rental Lease Agreement Templates

-Maximum (§ 554.602): The landlord cannot require tenants to pay more than one and a half (1.5) month’s rent in their security deposit.
+Maximum (§ 554.602): The landlord cannot require tenants to pay more than one and a half (1.5) month’s rent for security deposits.

-Returning to Tenant (§ 554.609): The landlord must return the security deposit (minus any deductions due to damages) to tenants within thirty (30) days after the end-date of their lease term.
-If there are any damages, the landlord must provide an itemized list of damages including an estimation of how must each damaged item will cost to repair, in addition to “the amounts and bases on which he intends to assess the tenant”.
+Returning to Tenant (§ 554.609): The landlord must return the security deposit (minus any deductions) to tenants within thirty (30) days after the end-date of their lease term.
+If there are any damages, the landlord must provide an itemized list of the damages including an estimation of how much each item will cost to repair.